angelo-jw/dm-backend/README.md

 To work on this project, ensure you have the following installed:
 - **Python 3.11**: The core language used for the project.
 - **Docker**: For running Firebase emulators.
-- **Make**: To use the provided Makefile commands for Docker operations.
+- **Make**: To use the provided Makefile commands for Docker operations

 ## Setup